-Deferred Offering Costs
+Offering Costs

-Deferred offering costs consist of legal, accounting and other costs incurred through the balance sheet date that are directly related to the Proposed Public Offering and that will be charged to stockholder's equity upon the completion of the Proposed Public Offering.
-Should the Proposed Public Offering prove to be unsuccessful, these deferred costs, as well as additional expenses to be incurred, will be charged to operations.
+Offering costs consist of legal, accounting, underwriting, and other expenses incurred through the balance sheet date that are directly related to the Initial Public Offering.
+Offering costs amounting to \$13,143,093 were charged to stockholder's equity upon the completion of the Initial Public Offering.
+Deferred underwriting commissions are classified as a long-term liability due to their encumbrance to the trust account.